UpMortem/slack-bot/README.md

 - Go to your command prompt
 - activate your virtual environment
 - Set variables in .env file
-- Variables should include Slack bot token, signing secret, open ai key, Server ,and API
+- Variables in the .env file should include your slack bot token and signing secret.
+You will also need to define your open ai key along with your server indicating where your index .py file is located.
+Lastly, you need to make sure your API secret and base are defined.
 - Have venv installed `python3 -m pip install virtualenv` and create a venv at the root of your project using `python3 -m virtualenv -p python3 myvenv`
 - To enable the virtual environment run `source myvenv/bin/activate` on Linux/MacOS and `myvenv\Scripts\activate` on Windows - this opens up a terminal into the virtual environment.
 - verify your python is isolated by typing `where python` in the above terminal